K-Prism: A Knowledge-Guided and Prompt Integrated Universal Medical Image Segmentation Model: Experiment

 \subsubsection{Interactive Segmentation}

 We further evaluate our model in the interactive segmentation setting, where user clicks iteratively refine predictions (Table~\ref{tab4}).
 Our method consistently achieves the best performance across in-distribution, external, and unseen-class datasets.
-With five clicks, our model reaches a 95.50\% Dice score on in-distribution datasets, surpassing strong baselines like SegNext (93.80\%), SAM2 (87.96\%), and MultiverSeg (92.97\%).
+With five clicks, our model reaches a 95.50\% Dice score on in-distribution datasets, surpassing strong baselines like SegNext (93.80\%), SAM2 (87.96\%), {MedSAM (91.21\%)} and MultiverSeg (92.97\%).
 Notably, our method also achieves the lowest NoC90 and NoC95 (1.95 and 3.51, respectively), indicating high-accuracy predictions with fewer interactions.
 On external datasets, our model maintains strong generalization, attaining a 94.92\% Dice score at five clicks, along with the best NoC scores (2.01 and 4.24).
 For unseen-class datasets, our method delivers clear advantages, reaching a 90.67\% Dice score at five clicks, while maintaining efficient convergence (4.32 for NoC90).

 To further examine model behavior during interactive segmentation, we analyze the convergence curves (Figure~\ref{fig3}).
-CNN-based methods, nnInteractive and MultiverSeg, that emphasize local structural biases, show low initial Dice scores but improve rapidly with more clicks.
-SAM2 starts with a higher Dice score but shows limited gains from additional clicks.
-SegNext achieves a better balance with strong initialization and steady improvement.
+CNN-based methods, nnInteractive and MultiverSeg, that emphasize local structural biases, show low initial Dice scores but improve rapidly with more clicks. {SAM-family models, SAM2 and MedSAM, achieve relatively high initial Dice scores but show only marginal gains with additional clicks.
+Because clicks are encoded only as 1-D sparse points without any 2-D spatial point map, these models show very limited improvement even with more user feedback.} SegNext achieves a better balance with strong initialization and steady improvement.
 In comparison, our model which fuses 1-D sparse and 2-D dense prompts, achieves the best of both: high starting Dice and click-efficiency, demonstrating the effectiveness of unified prompt integration for precise and efficient interaction.